SuranaDhruv7/Analyzing_Income_Distribution_and_Household_Demographics/Readme.md

 ## 📁 Project Overview

 This project presents a comprehensive analysis of household demographic data using Python.
 The goal is to derive insights from a real-world-like dataset by applying various statistical techniques such as central tendency, dispersion, data visualization, and distribution analysis.
-The project is executed in alignment with academic and professional standards.

 ---